Wentril/kubernetes_workshop/course.md

 Before moving forward to the Kubernetes topic, we will briefly touch one more concept in Docker - Docker Compose.

 Docker compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application's services, networks, and volumes.
 Then, with a single command, you create and start all the services from your configuration.
-This introduces the concept of declarative configuration, where you don't specify exact steps to achieve a goal, but rather describe the desired state, and the tool figures out how to achieve it.
+This introduces the concept of declarative configuration (also a fundamental concept of Kubernetes), where you don't specify exact steps to achieve a goal, but rather describe the desired state, and the tool figures out how to achieve it.

 Let's setup our flask application with docker compose file to demonstrate the tool.
 First of all we need to create another file: `docker-compose.yaml` (in same directory as `Dockerfile` and python code).